 - Be available for 45 days from the date you apply for a VA medical exam, and

-- Finish all phases of the VA/DoD medical separation examination process before your release from the military
+- Finish all phases of the VA and Defense Department (DOD) medical separation examination process before your release from the military

 If you’re stationed overseas